-Craig Makhosi Savage
+Craig Makhosi Charnock

 Makhosi uses his edutaining videos, songs and performance to draw attention to important social dynamics affecting all levels of South African and global society today.
 As a teacher, he empowers the audience with tools for self-awareness, growth, participation, communication and confidence.

 TEDx (60000 views) + Micro-Doccie:

 Makhosi has facilitated and spoken at such prestigious events as the Thabo Mbeki Foundation’s Youth Leadership Camp 2013, The South African Principal Association’s Annual conference 2013, TedX Education 2012, The Africa Centre’s Talking Heads 2013, Sustainable Brands 2016, Black Sash 60th Anniversary 2016, as well as being speaker for many companies (Old Mutual, GenRe, Media24), government departments, social organisations and many schools to groups of up to 500 people.

 “I watched your TEDxED video again last night – INSPIRATIONAL stuff.
 Thanks again for putting in so much effort.
 Of the 60 audience feedback forms I’ve got most rated your as their top favourite.
 Well done!“ Terence Themba Berry – TedX Education Organiser